NajmiHassan/Codeswitch-Detector/README.md

 - **Loanwords** — *office, phone, internet* are English-origin but used inside Urdu sentences; where to draw the line is a real annotation decision.
 - **Dialect / spelling variation** — *bohot / bohat / bahut* all mean the same;
-  character n-grams help, but coverage depends on your data.
+  character n-grams help, but coverage depends on data.
 ---

 ## Scaling the dataset